ALIASES: Александр Сергеевич Калинин, “Grig," “g,” “smoker”

 U.S. SECRET SERVICE FIELD OFFICE: Newark

-Furthermore, on July 25, 2013, the District of New Jersey unsealed a second set of charges against Kalinin for his involvement in the operation of a prolific hacking organization that was responsible for several of the largest known data breaches.
-Specifically, between at least August 2005 through on or about July 2012, Kalinin and his co-conspirators penetrated the secure computer networks of several of the largest payment processing companies, retailers, and financial institutions in the world, and stole the personal identifying information of others.
+Furthermore, on July 25, 2013, the District of New Jersey unsealed a second set of charges against Kalinin for his alleged involvement in the operation of a prolific hacking organization that was responsible for several of the largest known data breaches.
+Specifically, the indictment in this matter alleges that, between at least August 2005 through on or about July 2012, Kalinin and his co-conspirators penetrated the secure computer networks of several of the largest payment processing companies, retailers, and financial institutions in the world, and stole the personal identifying information of others.
 As part of these schemes, Kalinin specialized in penetrating and deploying malware on victim networks in order to extract credit and debit card numbers and sell this data to other co-conspirators.

 Kalinin and his co-conspirators unlawfully acquired over 160 million credit card numbers as a result of their hacking activities.
 After acquiring this information, which the defendants referred to as "dumps" – hacker shorthand for card numbers and associated data – Kalinin and his co-conspirators sold the dumps to "dumps resellers" around the world, who, in turn, sold them either through online forums or directly to other individuals and organizations.
 As a result of this conduct, financial institutions, credit card companies, and consumers suffered hundreds of millions in losses, including losses in excess of $300 million by just three corporate victims, and immeasurable losses to the identity theft victims due to the costs associated with stolen identities and fraudulent charges.